 Light Clothing and Good Walking shoes

 The three-pronged adapter, i.e. UK style outlets, is what is mostly used in Ghana so bring it with you when you are coming, you’ll need it for different purposes depending on the gadget you may come with.
-Besides, there is internet services in most standard hotels too so you should be free to come with you tab, snap pictures and upload after each day trip.
+Besides, there is internet service in most standard hotels too so you should be free to come with your tab, snap pictures and upload after each day trip.

 Phone and MP3 player